seg/tutorials-2018/1802_FWI_Inversion/FWIpart3.md

 ## Full-waveform inversion with JUDI

 With expressions for modeling operators, Jacobians and gradients of the FWI objective, we can now implement different FWI algorithms in a few lines of code.
 We will start with a basic gradient descent (GD) example with a line search.
 To reduce the computational cost of full gradient descent (GD), we will use a stochastic approach (SGD) in which we only compute the gradient and function value for a randomized subset of source locations.
 In JUDI, this is accomplished by choosing a random vector of integers between 1 and 31 and indexing the data vectors as described earlier.
-Furthermore, we will apply bound constraints to the updated model, to prevent velocities (or squared slownesses) to become negative or too large.
+Furthermore, we will apply box constraints to the updated model, to prevent velocities (or squared slownesses) to become negative or too large.
 Bound constraints are applied to the updated model trough a projection operator `proj(x)`, which clips values of the slowness that lie outside the allowed range.
-The full algoritm for FWI with stochastic gradient descent and bound constraints is implemented as follows:
+The full algoritm for FWI with stochastic gradient descent and box constraints is implemented as follows:

 ```julia
 maxiter = 20